-The Mongolian State Grand National Orchestra was found in 1945.
-It has the largest orchestra of traditional instruments in the country with a repertoire going beyond national music, encompassing dozens of international musical pieces.
+The Mongolian State Grand National Orchestra was founded in 1945.
+It is the largest orchestra of traditional instruments in the country with a repertoire that extends beyond national music and encompasses many international pieces as well.

-The State Academic Drama Theatre is the first contemporary professional performing art establishment performing more than 400 world and national classic works, which have become a mirror of the national language, Customs and life on its stage, and enriches its repertoire with new works year by year.
+The State Academic Drama Theatre is Mongolia’s first contemporary professional performing art establishment, performing more than 400 world and national classical works.
+The theatre showcases national language, customs and life on its stage, and enriches its offerings with new works every year.

 Khusugtun is a group of Mongolian folk musicians with the objective of bringing Traditional Mongolian music to the world.
-They are inspired by the nomadic ancestry and by the historic civilization.
-They consist of the traditional instruments of the group and the breath taking throat singing of their forefathers.
-We hope you can feel the passion and pride in their music as strongly as they do.
+They are inspired by their nomadic ancestry and the historic Mongolian civilization.
+Their sound consists of traditional instruments and the throat singing of their forefathers.
+When you hear them play, you can feel the passion and pride they take in their music.

 View more: The Khusgtun band

-The Altai band was established on November 11th 2011 at the Association of Mongolian Traditional Music with the intention to carry on the torch for the promotion and development of ancient nomadic culture and music.
-Altai band mostly create their performances with the Western Mongolian region’s bii biyelgee dance, khuumii, ikhyel khuur and the unique tatlag technique on the morin khuur.
-Altai band is very special by their inherited 3 to 14 generations tangible and intangible heritages.
-For example, the khuumii singer Davaadalai Munkhbat is a 4th generation singer, who has inherited the throat singing from his ancestors and a 1400-year-old bow harp Altai -Yatga instrument was entrusted to Altai band in 2014.
+The Altai Band was established on November 11th, 2011 at the Association of Mongolian Traditional Music with the intention of carrying on and promoting ancient nomadic culture and music.
+The Altai Band often combine their performances with the Western Mongolian region’s Biyelgee dance, the Khuumii, Ikhyel Khuur and the unique Tatlag style of playing the morin khuur.
+The Altai Band is very special due to their inheritance of 3 to 14 generations of heritage.
+For example, the Khuumii singer Davaadalai Munkhbat is a 4th generation singer, who has inherited throat singing from his ancestors as well as a 1400-year-old Altai-Yatga bow harp instrument that was entrusted to the Altai Band in 2014.

 View more: Altai band